 New windows can enhance the appearance of your home, inside and out.
 When chosen for functionally as well as style, they can make your home more comfortable and less costly to heat and cool too.
 In addition to selecting the design and size that you want for your new window installation, you’ll need to decide what material that you want for the frames.
 The optimal choice will depend upon your specific application, your budget and the amount of time that you’re willing to invest in maintenance.

-The Great Debate: Vinyl Versus Wood
+The Great Debate: Wood vs. Vinyl Windows

 When it comes to framing materials, wood and vinyl are the most popular options.
 Each material has its own advantages and disadvantages.
 Wood frames account for around half of replacement window purchases.
 Vinyl frames are available at around half the price of comparable wood frames.
 Wood frames require regular painting, staining and/or sealing to protect them; vinyl models are virtually maintenance-free.
 Vinyl frames can’t be painted, but they are available in a range of colors.